 Free Trial: Available (No Credit Card required)

-Jason Hurley, Founder & Director - Ultimahub Business Solutions
+Jason Hurley, Director of Training and Development at Ultimahub Business Solutions

 Zohoprojects looks good at first however there are some small bugs.
 More importantly there are MAJOR issues once everything is set up.
 Unfortunately we had to leave zohoprojects for privacy reasons.
 Within the project management system as it is currently developed every user can see every comment and task for every other user in the project.
 We contacted zoho and there is no way of changing this.
 Our setup currently is we have employees, contractors, managers and clients.
 As far as zoho is concerned though all of the above make no difference as zohoprojects lets every user even the contractors see EVERY detail of every conversation and tasks between managers and clients.
 Eventhough there are priviledge roles to prevent users from editing other users tasks they can still view EVERYTHING.
 Every login or message left, every detail, task, invoice etc generated for every other user.
 Therefore two completely independent contractors for example could view absolutely everything that is going on with eachother.
 Absolutely ludicrous.
 This is certainly a fundamental and very basic requirement which any project manager would expect out of the box.
 Zohoprojects however seems not to care about it.
 We contacted them many times about this issue to find a workaround however there is none.
 We got a nice apology from India but unfortunately that is not enough.
 This lack of functionality can not be omitted.
 It is essential.
 All it needs is a tick box within each project titled "Tick for Assigned users to be able to view tasks and milestones only" In summary: If you are intending to use zohoprojects to manage one or more contractors and employees for your business then DON´T. You could do more damage to your business through this lack of privacy functionality than good if you do.
 As every project user can see EVERYTHING that everyone else is doing including any login or sensitive information that is posted.
 There is no way of making any message or task private.
 Also ALL client information can be viewed by EVERY user also.
 Zoho does have a solution to client information being visible to all the users which is to set up one project for clients and one for workers.
 Surely that negates the complete purpose of the system in the first place?
 All I can say is "It´s a shame".
 Unless they fix it soon they will certainly lose huge amounts of customers and revenue just the same as they have now lost ours.